evanwill/_drafts/_notes/ubuntu20.md

 Long term releases get guaranteed five years of support, so are great if you like to install a solid system once and leave it.
 On the other hand, I like do a fresh install at every release, but either way, this note gathers up tips for getting everything set up after you install.
-I have a Dell XPS 15, Lenovo Flex, and HP Envy, and so far everything seems to work well.
+I have a Dell XPS 15, Lenovo Flex, and HP Envy, and so far everything seems to work well--and the desktop seems noticeably faster than 18.04.

 ## Install from USB